rehierl/node-tree-outliner/3-4-0-design-5.md

 # Design (5) - last nodes

 **CLARIFICATION**
-A section can be seen to *end with an associated container*, if the section's last node is the last subsequent descendant of that container.
+A section can be understood to *end with an associated container*, if the section's last node is the last subsequent descendant of that container.

 **CLARIFICATION**
-A section can be seen to *end inside of an associated container*, if the last subsequent descendant of that container is the section's last node.
+A section can be understood to *end inside of an associated container*, if the section ends with it.

 Note that this perspective can be misleading.
 That is, because in order for that statement to be true, a section must end with the last subsequent descendant (i.e. not some arbitrarily selected descendant).

 **CLARIFICATION**
-A section can be seen to *end with an unassociated container*, if the section's last node is the container's last subsequent descendant.
-Consequently, any remaining open section can be seen to end with the tree's root.
+A section can be understood to *end with an unassociated container*, if the section's last node is the container's last subsequent descendant.
+Consequently, any remaining open section can be understood to end with the tree's root.

 **CLARIFICATION**
 The last subsequent node of a section will always be a leaf (either by strict, or by loose association).
-Put differently, the last node of a section will never be a parent node.
+Put differently, the last node of a section will never be a parent.

-That is, because a section's last node would not be the section's last node, if it were a parent node (see: tree traversal).
+That is, because a section's last node would not be the section's last node, if it were a parent (see: tree traversal).

-However, no such clarification can be derived for the first node of a section.
+Note that no such clarification can be derived for the first node of a section.
 That is, because the first node of a section depends on the definition of the sectioning node (as it should be).
-In addition to that, such a definition should not require a specific first node.
+In addition to that, such a definition should not require any specific first node.

 **CLARIFICATION**
 In contrary to a section's first node, it is in principle not possible to precisely pinpoint a section's last node independently of any specific structure.
-Consequently, the same also applies to the the relationship between a section's first and last node.
+Consequently, the relationship between a section's first and last node can not be accurately defined.

 That is, because any associated node can potentially have any number of descendant nodes.
 Because of that, and if the last node had a descendant, that last node would then not be the section's last node.
-Due to the loose associations mentioned earlier, the node tree and the section's definition would then be in conflict with each other.
+Due to the loose associations mentioned earlier, the node tree and the section's definition would be in conflict with each other.

 <!-- ======================================================================= -->
 ## question